 Transient Variable

-While serialization if you don’t want to save state of a variable.
+While serialization if you don’t want to save the state of a variable.
 You have to mark that variable as Transient.
-Environment will know that this variable should be ignored and will not save the value of same.
+The environment will know that this variable should be ignored and will not save the value of same.

-Note*: Even concept is completely different and reason behind not saving is different still people get confused about the existence of both.
+Even concept is completely different and the reason behind not saving is different still people get confused about the existence of both.
 As in both the case variables value will not get saved.

 Difference between these two